Noise Levels in Shaw, Washington, DC | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Shaw sounds about 54% louder than Central Shaw to the human ear, a 6.2 dBA gap.
+To the human ear, noise in southeastern Shaw sounds about 59% louder than in western Shaw, a 6.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from N St NW do you need to be?